Annabelle Jaramillo, Chair

 Jaramillo's leadership and commitment have brought her national recognition from government, private industry, and community groups.

 An advocate for human rights, Hispanic and other minorities nationwide, Jaramillo served as president of National Image, Inc., a national Hispanic civil rights organization.
 She served on the Oregon Commission on Hispanic Affairs, Governor Atiyeh's Education Mission and as president of the Oregon Women's Political Caucus.
 She also served on the Oregon Progress Board, the Oregon Sustainability Board and the Federal Forestlands Advisory Committee to the Department of Forestry.

-She currently serves on the Law Enforcement Contacts Policy and Data Review Committee; the Association of Oregon Counties Board, Legislative Committee and Public Lands and Natural Resources Committee; the Council of Forest Trust Lands Counties; the Oregon Commission on Judicial Fitness and Disability; and the National Association of Counties Environment, Energy and Land Use Steering Committee.
-Additionally, she serves on the Siuslaw National Forest and United States Bureau of Land Management Salem District Resource Advisory Committees.
+She currently serves on the Law Enforcement Contacts Policy and Data Review Committee; the Association of Oregon Counties Board, Legislative Committee and Public Lands and Natural Resources Committee; the Council of Forest Trust Lands Counties; and the National Association of Counties Environment, Energy and Land Use Steering Committee.
+Additionally, she has served on the Siuslaw National Forest and United States Bureau of Land Management Salem District Resource Advisory Committees and the Oregon Commission on Judicial Fitness and Disability.

-Her community involvement (past and present) includes the Marys Peak Natural Resources Interpretive Center, United Way, the Prosperity that Fits Steering Committee for the Economic Vitality Partnership, the Oregon Affiliate of the American Civil Liberties Union and Children First for Oregon.
+Her community involvement (past and present) includes the Marys Peak Natural Resources Interpretive Center, United Way, the Prosperity that Fits Steering Committee for the Economic Vitality Partnership, the Oregon Affiliate and National Board of the American Civil Liberties Union, and Children First for Oregon.